iottly/iottly.github.io/_dev/api/basics.md

 APIs are authenticated using a secret token in the header of HTTP requests.

-Authentication to the API is performed via HTTP Basic Authentication.
+Authentication to the APIs is performed via HTTP Basic Authentication.

-A request to the API should have an `Authentication: bearer <YOUR API KEY>` header like the example below (using curl):
+A request to an API should have an `Authentication: bearer <YOUR API KEY>` header like the example below (using curl):

 ```bash
 $ curl -H "Authentication: bearer <PUT HERE YOUR API KEY>" https://iottly.com/v1.0/<api_specific_handler>